-During the first 14 weeks of gestation, the presence of testosterone is crucial for normal virilisation of the external male genitalia.
+During the first fourteen weeks of gestation, the presence of testosterone is crucial for normal virilisation of the external male genitalia.
 Androgen deficiency or androgen resistance due to deficient AR or LH receptor function during this stage of life may result in abnormal genital development, ranging from hypospadias to female external genitalia with intra-abdominal testis.
 Frequently, patients with disorders of sexual development are diagnosed at an early age because of clearly abnormal external genitalia.
-However, patients at both ends of the phenotypic spectrum may go unnoticed in childhood and are diagnosed during puberty because of delayed pubertal development in phenotypic men or primary amenorrhoea in XY women.
+However, patients at both ends of the phenotypic spectrum may go unnoticed in childhood and are diagnosed during puberty because of delayed pubertal development.

 At the start of puberty, rising gonadotropin levels result in increasing testicular volume and the activation of spermatogenesis and testosterone secretion.
 During puberty, rising testosterone levels result in the development of male secondary sex characteristics, comprising deepening of the voice, development of terminal body hair, stimulation of hair growth in sex-specific regions, facial hair, increasing penile size, increase in muscle mass and bone size and mass, growth spurt induction and eventually closing of the epiphyses.

 In addition, testosterone has explicit psychosexual effects, including increased libido.
-Delayed puberty is defined as an absence of testicular enlargement at the age of 14 .
+Delayed puberty is defined as an absence of testicular enlargement at the age of fourteen .
 As this is a ‘statistical’ definition, based on reference ranges for the onset of puberty in the normal population, delayed puberty does not necessarily indicate the presence of a disease.
-In cases of severe androgen deficiency, the clinical picture of prepubertalonset hypogonadism is evident (Table 4) and diagnosis and treatment are fairly straightforward.
-The major challenge in younger individuals with presumed idiopathic hypogonadotrophic hypogonadism is to differentiate the condition from a constitutional delay in puberty and to determine when to start androgen treatment.
-In milder cases of androgen deficiency, as seen in patients with Klinefelter syndrome, pubertal development can be incomplete or delayed, resulting in a more subtle phenotypic picture.
+In cases of severe androgen deficiency, the clinical picture of prepubertal onset hypogonadism is evident (Table 4) and diagnosis and treatment are fairly straightforward.
+The major challenge in younger individuals with presumed isolated (congenital) hypogonadotrophic hypogonadism is to differentiate the condition from a constitutional delay in puberty and to determine when to start androgen treatment.
+In milder cases of androgen deficiency, as seen in patients with Klinefelter syndrome, pubertal development can be normal, incomplete or delayed, resulting in a more subtle phenotypic picture.
 In these patients, several clues may lead to a diagnosis of hypogonadism.
-These include: small testes, (a history of) cryptorchidism, gynaecomastia, sparse body hair, eunuchoid habitus, low bone mass and subfertility .
+These include: small testes, (a history of) cryptorchidism, gynaecomastia, sparse body hair, eunuchoid habitus, low bone mass and sub-fertility .

 Table 4: Signs and symptoms suggesting prepubertal-onset hypogonadism